Best Whole Wheat Pancakes

 front view of a stack of 5 whole wheat pancakes with syrup pouring on them

-They are truly the perfect easy, healthy, no frills pancake recipe.
+They are truly the perfect easy, healthy, no frills pancake recipe (also try these greek yogurt pancakes).
 They’re absolutely divine as-is, and can even hold their own without maple syrup.
-Although why anyone would forgo eating pure maple syrup is beyond my comprehension!

 Whole Wheat Pancakes: Ingredients and Substitutions

-Overhead view of the ingredients in this whole wheat pancakes recipe
+Overhead view of the labeled ingredients in this whole wheat pancakes recipe

-• All-purpose flour/Whole wheat flour.
+• All-purpose flour/whole wheat flour.
 This recipe calls for a 1:1 ratio of all-purpose flour and whole wheat flour.
-I find this yields the fluffiest, tastiest end product.
-You could use all whole wheat flour or whole wheat pastry flour, the pancakes will just be a little denser (but just as delicious).
-You can also use an all-purpose gluten-free flour and oat flour combination if you’d like to make them gluten-free.
+You can use all whole wheat flour or whole wheat pastry flour if you prefer.

 • Applesauce.
-If desired you can use an equal amount of mashed banana instead of applesauce!
+If desired you can use an equal amount of mashed banana instead of applesauce (or try these banana pancakes).

-NOTE: You can also substitute 1 cup of buttermilk for the milk and Greek yogurt.
-So instead of using 3/4 cup milk, 1/4 cup yogurt…simply use 1 cup of buttermilk if you keep it on hand!
+You can also substitute 1 cup of buttermilk for the milk and Greek yogurt.

 This whole wheat flaxseed pancakes recipe is super easy to make, but we’ll walk through the process step-by-step just in case you have any questions.
 Also, don’t forget to watch the video!

-The first step in this whole wheat pancakes recipe is to mix the dry ingredients together.
+Begin by combining the dry ingredients in a small bowl (except for the sugar).
 I often like to do this the night before, so make the morning a little less stressful!
-If you have a large family, I recommend doubling or tripling this recipe!
+If you have a large family, I recommend doubling or tripling this recipe.

 Cook Whole Wheat Pancakes